Can the similarity report be shown to students?

 Which file types can Turnitin run a similarity report on?

-- TurnItIn guidence online indicates that the system can take many file types, however our experience is that some of the “approved” file types do not always function/transfer well between Canvas and TurnItIn.
-The following file types have been tested and function properly in all tests.
-We recommend that for submissions that must go through TurnItIn, that you limit the accepted file types to these:
+- Turnitin’s online guidance indicates that a wide range of file types are supported.
+However, in our experience, some of these “approved” formats do not always transfer reliably between Canvas and Turnitin.
+The file types listed below have been tested and worked consistently in all cases.
+For submissions that require Turnitin, we recommend restricting accepted file types to these:

 .docx, .pdf, .txt, .pptx, .rtf